prominenceai/deepstream-services-library/docs/api-ode-action.md

 ```C++
 DslReturnType dsl_ode_action_delete_all();
 ```
 This destructor deletes all ODE Actions currently in memory.
-The destructor will fail if any one of the Actions is currently `in-use` by one or more ODE Triggers.
+The destructor will fail if any one of the Actions is currently `in-use` by one or more ODE Triggers or ODE Accumulators.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful deletion.
 One of the [Return Values](#return-values) defined above on failure